Exemptions from creditors

 Most courts will impose reasonable limits on the extent of conversion of proceeds into another form of asset.
 There is a relatively small difference between life insurance cash deposited in a bank account and a CD purchased at the same bank.
 Suppose the same person were to use the insurance cash to invest in a rental property or buy securities at a different financial institution.
 In that case, a court well might find that the conversion to a clearly distinct type of asset terminated the exempt nature of the insurance money.

-Important: Even if your wages are exempt, a creditor can still attempt a wage garnishment.
-It is up to you to properly claim your exemptions in court.
+Tip: In our experience, even if your wages are exempt, a creditor can still attempt a wage garnishment.
+We advise our clients that it is up to them to properly claim exemptions in court.

 Exemption of Life Insurance and Annuity Proceeds